 Life is full of challenges.
 Students battling lupus understand this with greater magnitude than most.
 Every day they strive to survive while their own bodies fight against them causing inflammation and injury to vital organs and tissues.
 Lupus may present itself as anything from a chronic fever, joint pain, profound fatigue or skin rashes to recurring meningitis and kidney failure.
 Lupus can affect vessels and is the leading cause of stroke in young women.

 Why are L.I.F.E.
 Scholarships so important?
 College degrees are more difficult for individuals with lupus to obtain—many students must delay school or reduce their course load.
 L.I.F.E. is the only non-profit to award scholarships to either full-time or part-time students.
 Today’s high tuition cost coupled with the increasing medical costs for chronic diseases places even more burden on college students with lupus.

 Perhaps more important than financial assistance, a L.I.F.E Scholarship is a statement of recognition- acknowledging those who have overcome great challenges, which, at times, seemed insurmountable.
 The support from donors makes a powerful statement that students with lupus can achieve their dreams and be successful.
 L.I.F.E winners are willing to share their story in order to be inspirations and role-models to all those facing adversity.

-As of August 2014, L.I.F.E has provided scholarships to over 90 deserving students attending colleges and universities in 30 states plus the District of Columbia.
+As of August 2014, L.I.F.E has provided merit-based scholarships to over 100 deserving students attending colleges and universities in 35 states.

-Furthermore, this website will provide you with information prepared to help college students with lupus and their families to cope with the disease.
+Furthermore, this website provides resources for college students with lupus and their families coping with the disease.
 We hope that you find this information useful and welcome any suggestions or inquiries via email at email@example.com.